ivanvorobei/SPStorkController/README.md

 ### Working with UIScrollView

 If you use `UIScrollView` (or UITableView & UICollectionView) on your controller, I recommend making it more interactive.
 When scrolling reaches the top position, the controller will interactively drag down, simulating a closing animation.
+Also available close controller by drag down on `UIScrollView`.
 To do this, set the delegate and in the function `scrollViewDidScroll` call:

 ```swift
 func scrollViewDidScroll(_ scrollView: UIScrollView) {